 GDPR requires companies that process large amounts of data to hire dedicated personnel to manage all aspects of GDPR compliance.
 The Data Protection Officer (DPO) is expected to be in addition to any current IT or data security personnel working for the company and is the point person in terms of compliance and liability for GDPR.

 Will this really affect American companies?
 How will it be enforced?

-The truth is that no one really knows how the GDPR will be enforced on American soil and we likely won’t know until we see the first test case.
+The truth is that no one really knows how GDPR will be enforced on American soil, and we likely won’t know until we see the first test case.
 Of course, for multinational companies with divisions in Europe, the supervisory authorities can hold the EU representatives accountable.
 And the US Commerce Department-created EU-US Privacy Shield framework was implemented specifically to comply with transatlantic data protection requirements.
-But until a US company is found non-compliant, we won’t know exactly how it will play out.
+But we won’t know exactly how it will play out until a US company is found non-compliant.

 Are American companies prepared?

 According to a PricewaterhouseCoopers survey earlier this year, more than 90 percent of the American C-level executives surveyed considered GDPR compliance “a top priority on their data-privacy and security agenda for 2017.”

 It is unclear how prepared companies really are.
 In fact, there is some debate about whether GDPR will cause great upheaval in American businesses or whether it will amount to nothing more than an ominous bark without any bite.

 But there is some evidence that in late 2017, companies are starting to take it seriously.
 A survey by security compliance firm TrustArc and the International Association of Privacy Professionals (IAPP) found that 84 percent of its US respondents expected to be prepared by May 2.